 While Imbricata is a little hard to come by and you may only be able to get one online (if no nursery stocks them try amazon or ebay) it is definitely worth it putting one in the garden.
 If it’s to hard to track one down a good alternative could be Echeveria Blue Prince, Runyonii, Violet Queen or Orion.

 Sedum Clavatum is a very cheerful groundcover succulent with its chubby, powder blue leaves and rosette leaf arrangement.
 It’s tight growth creates a carpet of little blue rosettes.

-The plant has a spreading habit and is best planted between plants or at the borders.
+It has a spreading habit and is best planted between plants or at the borders.